sassoftware/sas-viya-workbench-compatibility/README.md

 | torch | 2.6.0 | ✅ | ✅ | ✅ |
 | tqdm | 4.67.1 | ✅ | ✅ | ✅ |
 | transformers | 4.50.3 | ✅ | ✅ | ✅ |

+¹: A component is "validated" if all of the tests in its respective test case folder run without any errors or failed assertions.
+It is possible that there are use cases not covered by the test cases, so compatibility is suggested, not guaranteed.
+If you encounter incompatibility when using a library, please report it so we can update our test cases!

+²:  Vulnerability results pass if there are no high or critical CVEs for the component as of 2025-04-14 15:16:45 per the results of the scanning tool "pip-audit".